Huda Hussein

-Huda Hussein (هدى حسين; born August 20, 1965), also known as, is a Kuwaiti-born actress and producer., she is the third name on demand in Gulf TV after Hayat Al-Fahad and Souad Abdullah.
+Huda Hussein (هدى حسين; born August 20, 1965) is an Iraqi actress and producer born and residing in Kuwait.
+She is the third name on demand in Gulf TV after Hayat Al-Fahad and Souad Abdullah.

 Early life

-Huda Hussein Ali Al-Radi was born in Kuwait on August 20, 1965.
-Her father was employed at the Iraqi ministry of Education and died when Huda was ten years old.
-Her sister Suad Hussein is also an actress., The overall stability was in Kuwait and Qatar (due to the circumstances of the Iraqi invasion), unlike her country, Iraq, in which she never lived.
+Huda Hussein Ali Al-Radi was born in Kuwait City on August 20, 1965.
+Her father was an Iraqi who was employed at the Iraqi Ministry of Education; he died when Huda was ten years old.
+Her sister Suad Hussein is also an actress.

 Career

 When she was four years old, Hussein appeared in Nawader Juha and was involved in radio production Mama Anisa.
 Her first stage role came with Arab Theater Group's production Nora, directed by Fouad Al-Shatti.
 Its success led to other roles and she was cast in Sindabad by Mahfouz Abdul Rahman, Arabic adaptations of Alice in Wonderland and Cindrella.
 She also produced the musical play Laila and the Nile, written by Abdullatif Al-Bannai.

-Some of famous TV series, she has starred in, include Al Malika (2011) and Khadimat Al Qawm (2012).